Tanzyingsz/DDM-Dissertation/Literature Review 1.0.md

 _TBC: effects on emotion and environment_

 Of course, even though moving elements are a powerful tool to attract user attention, they must be “unobtrusive, brief, and subtle” (Laubheimer, 2020).
 The usage of motions should be restricted only to the necessary areas.
 Just like salt: overuse them will ruin the flavour; leave them out will leave recipe tastes bland.

-#### Why interaction design is important in user experience?

-As pointed out in “Don’t make me think!”
-(Krug, 2006), user tend to “scan” the web pages instead of reading words by words and only stop by the fraction that interests them.
-Therefore catching user attention with … become extremely important.

 #### UI(User interface)